drfloob/ezic/README.md

 ezic
 ====
-ezic is a set of erlang utilities for the Olsen timezone database files.
+ezic is a set of erlang utilities for the Olson timezone database files.
 See the [tz database](http://www.twinsun.com/tz/tz-link.htm) page for more information.